 Archives NZ refers to care records as records that were created about people during their time in the guardianship or care of the State (Government) or faith-based institution.

-It forbids the editing, destruction, sale, and disposal of records made about someone who is or has been in the guardianship or care of others, referred to by Archives NZ as care recordsopen_in_new.
+The instruction forbids the editing, destruction, sale, and disposal of records made about someone who is or has been in the guardianship or care of others, referred to by Archives NZ as care recordsopen_in_new.

 This means you must keep and cannot edit or change these records.
 If you are looking at digitising these records and then destroying the originals, you must first contact Archives NZ to discuss it.